yznima/ShortestPath/README.md

 `Rows 1 through N` are the Adjacancy Distance Matrix where each row represents the distance to from that node to all the other nodes.
 Distance between the node and itself must be equal to 0.
 (N == SIZE)

-For an exaample of the sample code see the [samplefile.txt](./samplefile.txt)
+For an exaample of the sample input, see the [samplefile.txt](./samplefile.txt)

 Read from File
 ---